toknapp/arweave4s/README.md

       } yield ()

 ```
-Woula, we persisted the data on the blockchain!
+Voilà, we persisted the data on the blockchain!

 ### Contact